do I sign up for Housing for the 2018-2019 academic year?

 Follow the steps listed on the Room Selection Instructions page.
-We also recommend that you attend a Room Selection Demo on January 26 or March 1 (details are posted at housing.cornell.edu), and that you go through the Room Selection Tutorial PDF.
-Before your timeslot, we also suggest that you refer to the Bed Availability Reports: Bed Availability and Bed Availability by Room – to view which beds are still available, and view Floor Plans before you log in to the housing portal to search for available rooms.
+We also recommend that you attend a Room Selection System Q&As on January 25 or February 21 (details are posted at housing.cornell.edu), and that you go through the Room Selection Tutorial PDF.
+Before your timeslot, we also suggest that you refer to the Bed Availability Report and view Floor Plans before you log in to the housing portal to search for available rooms.

 do I live with my friends?

 “Blocking” allows you to live with one to five of your friends, for a total group of up to six students.
 When you sign up for General Room Selection, the Block page will allow you to create or join a block.
 Each block has one designated block leader that is responsible for assigning everyone in the block to any space within the same building.
 If your block consists of three or more students, at least one person in your block must be assigned to a double, triple, or quad. (i.e., two students blocking together may select two singles, but three or more students blocking together may not select all singles).

 can we change a block leader if necessary?

 The block leader can reassign block leader responsibilities to another student in the group through the portal at any time before General Room Selection begins.

 you able to change blocks once you have joined?

 A student may remove themselves from a block via the portal through February 28.
 After this time, students are no longer able to remove themselves from a block to join another block.
 After timeslots are released, your block timeslot is your timeslot even if you do not wish to continue with that block of friends.
 You may only be in one block at a time.

 I live with someone of a different gender?